intershop/intershop-pwa/docs/guides/migrations.md

 We recommend to use the Action Group Creator to create store actions now.
 Therefore the corresponding store schematic for the action creation has been adapted.

+We added some helper methods to improve the use of dependency injection.
+Use the method `createEnvironmentInjectionToken` now to define new injection keys for environment variables in the injection-keys.ts.
+If you want to inject a token use the methods `injectSingle` and `injectMultiple` to secure the type safety of your injected variables (except for angular core tokens, which are forced to a type).
+There is a new linting rule `useTypeSafeInjectionTokenRule` that enforces the usage of these methods.
+Find more information in the [Configuration Concept](../concepts/configuration.md#angular-cli-environments)

 ## 3.2 to 3.3

 To improve the accessibility of the PWA in regards to more elements being tab focusable a lot of `[routerLink]="[]"` where added to links that previously did not have a link reference.